marcopennekamp/lore/specification/expressions.md

 Variables can be **immutable or mutable**.
 Only mutable variables can be changed after their initial declaration.
 We recommend to declare all variables as immutable unless mutability is specifically needed.
 This is also one reason why the mutability syntax is relatively verbose.

 A **variable expression** is an expression that evaluates to the value of its named variable.
-A variable expression may also evaluate to the function value of a multi-function with the same name.

 Variable **identifiers** may be a combination of letters, numbers, underscores, and question marks.